xmos/lib_xud/module_xud/doc/hid_example.rst

 details of all HID requests.

-The HID report descriptor informs the hosts of the contents of the HID reports that it will be sending to the host periodically.For a mouse this could include X/Y axis values, button presses etc.  Tools for building these descriptors are available for download on the usb.org website.
+The HID report descriptor informs the hosts of the contents of the HID reports that it will be sending to the host periodically.
+For a mouse this could include X/Y axis values, button presses etc. Tools for building these descriptors are available for download on the usb.org website.

 The HID report descriptor for the HID mouse example is shown below: